UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### Example Python

-- make a header so that user can decide wich python to use
+- make a header so that user can decide which python to use
 - especially important on a shared system where python is not in the typical /usr/bin/python path.
 - This line helps in the top of the main script: